walwalwalides/Meeting4/Meeting4_Mobile/README.md

 The Android App offers a new Way for better transfer WAV packages.
 That means granting increased Productivity - That promises more and better Work in less Time.

-`MMP_Mobile` simplifies service Storing and Organization, enables optimal Staffing,and you can use with different DAW ( Digital Audio Workstation) Software.
+`Meeting4_Mobile` simplifies service Storing and Organization, enables optimal Staffing,and you can use with different DAW ( Digital Audio Workstation) Software.

 The App are designed to use UDP or TCP Protocol depending on your requirements.